brightmart/text_classification/README.md

 3) weighted sum of encoder input based on possibility distribution.

    go though RNN Cell using this weight sum together with decoder input to get new hidden state

-How Vanilla Encoder Decoder Works: the source sentence will be encoded using RNN as fixed size vector ("thought vector"). then during decoder
+IV.How Vanilla Encoder Decoder Works:

+the source sentence will be encoded using RNN as fixed size vector ("thought vector"). then during decoder:

 1) when it is training, another RNN will be used to try to get a word by using this "thought vector"  as init state, and take input from decoder input at each timestamp. decoder start from special token "_GO".

 after one step is performanced, new hidden state will be get and together with new input, we can continue this process until we reach to a special token "_END".